chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/giant/cyclops.md

 aliases: ["Cyclops"]
 ---
 # Cyclops
 *Source: Monster Manual p.
-45. Available in the Basic Rules.*
+45, Mythic Odysseys of Theros.
+Available in the Basic Rules.*

 Cyclopes are one-eyed giants that eke out a meager existence in wild lands.
 Isolationists by nature, they avoid contact with other races and try to drive away strangers in their territory.